m5stack/M5Unit-METER/README.md

 Library for Meters using [M5UnitUnified](https://github.com/m5stack/M5UnitUnified).
 M5UnitUnified is a library for unified handling of various M5 units products.

-### SKU:U086 & SKU:U087
+### SKU:U086

-Ameter(SKU:U086) Unit is a current meter that can monitor the current in real time.
-The 16-bit ADS1115 ADC (analog-to-digital) converter can be used to communicate through I2C protocol (By default the I2C address is 0X48 unless manually modified).
+Unit AMeter is a current meter that can monitor current in real-time.

+It uses a 16-bit ADC digital-to-analog converter ADS1115 internally and communicates via I2C (0X48).
-In order to ensure the measurement accuracy, there is a built-in DC-DC isolated power supply.

-The I2C interface is also electrically isolated through the low-power isolator module CA-IS3020S, This prevents noise and surges on the data bus or other circuits from entering the local ground terminal to interfere or damage sensitive circuits.
+To ensure measurement accuracy, it has a built-in DC-DC isolated power supply, and the I2C interface is electrically isolated using a low-power isolator CA-IS3020S to prevent noise and surges on the data bus or other circuits from entering the local ground and interfering with or damaging sensitive circuits.

-Each Unit is factory calibrated with initial accuracy of 0.1%FS, ±1 count and resolution of 0.3mA.
+Each unit is individually calibrated at the factory, with an accuracy of 1% of full scale, ±1 digit reading, a resolution of 0.3mA, and a maximum measurement current of ±4A.

-The unit has a maximum measurement current of ±4A, and an internal integrated 4A fuse to prevent excessive measurement current from burning out the circuit.
+It has an internal 4A fuse to prevent circuit damage from excessive measurement current.

+### SKU:U087

-Voltmeter(SKU:U087) Unit is a voltage meter that can monitor the voltage in real time.
+Voltmeter Unit is a voltage meter that can monitor the voltage in real time.
 The 16-bit ADC (analog-to-digital) converter ADS1115 is used internally to communicate through I2C (0X49).

 In order to ensure the measurement accuracy, there is a built-in DC-DC isolated power supply, and the I2C interface is also electrically isolated through the low-power isolator CA-IS3020S.